Skip to Main Content

 Citing an Article

 Academic Search Premier also provides you with a citation if you need one.
-Click on the CITE icon in the right side menu.
+Click on the CITE (") icon in the top upper right menu above the title.
+Select the COPY CITATION tab, select your format and copy it to your paper.
+Always check to make sure the format is correct.
+This tool is not 100% accurate.

 Exercise 4